-Prices in coffee shops generally vary between 6 to 25 EUR per gram depending on which hash, weed or other stuff you order.
-At the Red Light District you will find some of the most expensive coffee shops, but the farther you are from the center the cheaper they get.
+Prices in Amsterdam coffee shops generally vary between 6 to 25 EUR per gram depending on which hash, weed or other stuff you order.
+At the Red Light District you will find some of the most expensive Amsterdam coffee shops, but the further you are from the center, the cheaper they get.
+Let's go!

 If you are unsure which coffee shop to choose and also would like to know more about Amsterdam cannabis culture and history, we suggest one of the following Amsterdam coffee shop tours!
 The duration of the tours is 2-4 hours including smoke breaks, and their prices start from 12 EUR per person only - so why not?